Bathurst Peace Garden

 Overview

-Along the edge of the Macquarie River Bicentennial Park the Bathurst Peace Garden, is a monument to peace.
-In 1956 the Indian Government donated 19 Teak seats for the original gardens.
-Inscribed…
+Situated along the edge of the Macquarie River in Bicentennial Park, the Bathurst Peace Garden stands as a monument to peace.
+In 1956 the Indian Government donated 19 Teak seats for the original…

-Along the edge of the Macquarie River Bicentennial Park the Bathurst Peace Garden, is a monument to peace.
+Situated along the edge of the Macquarie River in Bicentennial Park, the Bathurst Peace Garden stands as a monument to peace.

-In 1988 the Peace Garden was re-dedicated by the Deputy High Commissioner of India C.M.
-Bhandari, where he presented a bust of India's first Prime Minister Jawaharlal Nehru.
+In 1988, the Peace Garden was re-dedicated by the Deputy High Commissioner of India, C.M.
+Bhandari, who presented a bust of India's first Prime Minister, Jawaharlal Nehru.

 The brick walls of the Peace Garden are decorated with designs of local children.
-Today visitors can enjoy the peace park and learn about the friendship between Bathurst and the county of India.
+Toda,y visitors can enjoy the peace park and learn about the friendship between Bathurst and the country of India.

 Product List